Pinafore/nlp-hw/dan/readme.md

 introduce some of the core concepts of using deep learning in practice.

-In this homework, you'll use Pytorch to implement a DAN classifier for determining the answer to a Quizbowl question (a minor switch on lines 41-42 allows change to the much simpler task of predicting the category of a Quizbowl question).
+In this homework, you'll use Pytorch to implement a DAN embedder for determining the answer to a Quizbowl question.

-This is similar (but simpler) than dense passage retrieval (DPR) that we talked about in class.

 You'll turn in your code on Gradescope.
 This assignment is worth 35 points.

 Dataset
 ----------------

-The data is sampled from Quizbowl questions.
-We tokenize questions and split them into train/dev/test set.
-Each example includes the question text and the label.
+We're working with the same data as before, except this time (because we need to use representations) we will need to create a vocabulary explicitly (like we did for the earlier tf-idf homework).
+However, we'll do that for you.

 Pytorch DataLoader
 ----------------